Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 Prime example – Marchenshia.

-They reproduce asexually under adverse conditions and in asexual reproduction, they form a cup-like structure called a gemma cup on this cup a green multicellular structure called gemma is formed and it grows out of which some parts break off and falls to the ground and this broken part grows to form a gametophyte.
+They reproduce asexually under adverse conditions, and in asexual reproduction, they form a cup-like structure called a gemma cup.
+On this cup, a green multicellular structure called gemma is formed, and it grows out of which some parts break off and fall to the ground, and this broken part grows to form a gametophyte.

 In this, the sporophyte is completely parasitic on the gametophyte.